gbdev/pandocs/src/OAM_Corruption_Bug.md

 # OAM Corruption Bug

-There is a flaw in the Game Boy hardware that causes rubbish data to be written to OAM RAM if the following instructions are used while their 16-bit content (before the operation) is in the range $FE00&ndash;$FEFF and the PPU is in mode 2:
+There is a flaw in the Game Boy hardware that causes rubbish data to be written to object attribute memory (OAM) if the following instructions are used while their 16-bit content (before the operation) is in the range $FE00&ndash;$FEFF and the PPU is in mode 2:

 ```rgbasm